unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/file-systems.md

 - Always format and partition drives within Unraid to ensure compatibility.
 - Linux systems can read these file systems natively; however, Windows and macOS will require additional software for access.
 - You can <u>encrypt</u> drives for enhanced security, but keep in mind that encrypted drives might pose challenges for recovery if corruption occurs.
-- For transfer drives or external devices, it’s recommended to use the **Unassigned Devices** plugin, which supports additional file systems.
+- For transfer drives or external devices, it's recommended to use the **[Unassigned Devices](../customize-your-experience/plugins.md#unassigned-devices)** plugin, which supports additional file systems.
 :::

 :::tip Still need help choosing?